olendorf/github_for_researchers/_units/gh_pages.md

   just publish a simple page based on the content we have already created.

 instructors_note: |
-  This is pulled from `page.instructors_note`, and combined with the `page.description` field.

-  This is not shown in the tutorial pages because `page.tutorial: false`.

 # These should resolve to files in the supporting_files directory